Babe Ruth: Boston Braves (1935)

 While the barnstorming tour was underway, Ruppert began negotiating with Boston Braves owner Judge Emil Fuchs, who wanted Ruth as a gate attraction.
 The Braves had enjoyed modest recent success, finishing fourth in the National League in both 1933 and 1934, but the team drew poorly at the box office.
 Unable to afford the rent at Braves Field, Fuchs had considered holding dog races there when the Braves were not at home, only to be turned down by Landis.
 After a series of phone calls, letters, and meetings, the Yankees traded Ruth to the Braves on February 26, 1935.
 Ruppert had stated that he would not release Ruth to go to another team as a full-time player.
 For this reason, it was announced that Ruth would become a team vice president and would be consulted on all club transactions, in addition to playing.
 He was also made assistant manager to Braves skipper Bill McKechnie.
 In a long letter to Ruth a few days before the press conference, Fuchs promised Ruth a share in the Braves' profits, with the possibility of becoming co-owner of the team.
 Fuchs also raised the possibility of Ruth succeeding McKechnie as manager, perhaps as early as 1936.
 Ruppert called the deal "the greatest opportunity Ruth ever had".

 There was considerable attention as Ruth reported for spring training.
 He did not hit his first home run of the spring until after the team had left Florida, and was beginning the road north in Savannah.
 He hit two in an exhibition game against the Bears.
 Amid much press attention, Ruth played his first home game in Boston in over 16 years.
-Before an opening-day crowd of over 25,000, including five of New England's six state governors, Ruth accounted for all the Braves' runs in a 4–2 defeat of the New York Giants, hitting a two-run home run, singling to drive in a third run and later in the inning scoring the fourth.
+Before an opening-day crowd of over 25,000, including five of New England's six state governors, Ruth accounted for all the Braves' runs in a 4–2 win over the New York Giants, hitting a two-run home run, singling to drive in a third run and later in the inning scoring the fourth.
 Although age and weight had slowed him, he made a running catch in left field that sportswriters deemed the defensive highlight of the game.

 Ruth had two hits in the second game of the season, but it quickly went downhill both for him and the Braves from there.
 The season soon settled down to a routine of Ruth performing poorly on the few occasions he even played at all.
 As April passed into May, Ruth's physical deterioration became even more pronounced.
 While he remained productive at the plate early on, he could do little else.
 His conditioning had become so poor that he could barely trot around the bases.
 He made so many errors that three Braves pitchers told McKechnie they would not take the mound if he was in the lineup.
 Before long, Ruth stopped hitting as well.
 He grew increasingly annoyed that McKechnie ignored most of his advice.
 McKechnie later said that Ruth's presence made enforcing discipline nearly impossible.